kilnfi/sandwalker/docs/api.md

 ## Reward History

-Retrieves the reward history of a list of addresses between two timestamps.
+Retrieves the reward history of a list of addresses between two (optional) timestamps.

 **URL** : `/api/rewards`